bmoneill/enigma/README.md

 reaches the reflector, which further scrambles the signal.
 Then, the signal passes through the rotors again in reverse.
 Finally, the signal passes through the plugboard again, and the resulting encoded letter lights up on the lampboard.
 The Enigma's encryption was symmetric &mdash; ciphertext is decrypted using the same key as was used to create it.

+## enigmacli

+This is a CLI M3 Enigma simulator.

 ### Usage